Babaloopey/SwissUnihockeyWorker/readMe.txt

 	Maybe you have to install python in advance: https://www.python.org/downloads/

-You may adjust the Ids in the config File located in this directory:
+You may adjust the Ids in the config.json located in this directory.
+The application builds the gui based on this file
-	$xxx means an Id
-	$None means this Id is empty

-	Do not adjust the Names of the Ids

-This is v1.0 at the time of 11.01.2022
+This is v1.1 at the time of 12.01.2022

 Update Log:
 Version	Date		Action